CNN draws fire for hiring former DOJ spokesperson Sarah Isgur Flores

 Breaking News Emails

-CNN’s hiring of a former spokeswoman for Jeff Sessions as a political editor has renewed debate over the “revolving door” between politics and media.
+CNN’s hiring of a former spokeswoman for then-Attorney General Jeff Sessions as a political editor has renewed debate over the “revolving door” between politics and journalism.

 On Tuesday, Politico reported that the cable news channel had named Sarah Isgur Flores, a former Justice Department spokesperson with no prior background in journalism, to the team that will direct the network’s coverage of the 2020 election.